If you are looking for our donation link, please click here: 2017 Donation Drive

 BICAS shall never sell, rent, lease or exchange personal donor information with other organizations.
 BICAS assures that the identity of all who contact us will be kept confidential.
 Use of personal information will be limited to BICAS.

 BICAS is committed to ensuring the security of personal donor information.
 To prevent unauthorized access, maintain data accuracy, and ensure the proper use of information, we have established and implemented appropriate physical, electronic and managerial procedures to safeguard and secure the information we collect online.
 BICAS uses Secure Socket Layer (SSL) Protocol when processing sensitive data such as credit card information.
-Any information you enter is encrypted at the Google check-out.
+Any information you enter is encrypted at the check-out.

 Although we are known in the Tucson community as BICAS (Bicycle Inter-Community Art and Salvage), our official name is Bootstraps to Share of Tucson.
 Our most visible project (and in many years our only project) is the community bicycle education center known as BICAS.
 For more background, see our history page.